UM Today UM Today University of Manitoba UM Today UM Today UM Today

 Our team consisted of multicultural and multilingual team members and Dr. Sreemali values and appreciates and each of their work.
 Since our human study that involved trauma, Dr. Sreemali lead the way by ensuring humanity for our research participants by makinf them feel comfortable to share their traumatic journeys.
 Learning from her example, this has encouraged me to become a thoughtful leader whenever I assume a leadership role.

-Dr. Sreemali also provide the following feedback: “As a pre-service teacher, Faatimah was curious to learn more about what teachers in Manitoba can to do support children and families of refugee backgrounds to provide the language support they need.
+Dr. Sreemali also provided the following feedback: “As a pre-service teacher, Faatimah was curious to learn more about what teachers in Manitoba can to do support children and families of refugee backgrounds to provide the language support they need.
 This curiosity stemmed from what she experienced first-hand during her practicum experiences.
 The research gave her a unique opportunity to learn about refugeeism and the challenges students faced in school.”

 Brooke Jackson, “Missing the Point: A Critical Discourse Analysis of the Manitoba Education Grades 9 and 10 Human Sexuality Curriculum Resources”